pandas-dev/pandas/doc/source/comparison_with_sas.rst

 Every ``DataFrame`` and ``Series`` has an ``Index`` - which are labels on the *rows* of the data.
 SAS does not have an exactly analogous concept.
-A data set's row are essentially unlabeled, other than an implicit integer index that can be accessed during the ``DATA`` step (``_N_``).
+A data set's rows are essentially unlabeled, other than an implicit integer index that can be accessed during the ``DATA`` step (``_N_``).

 In pandas, if no index is specified, an integer index is also used by default